 CLR celebrated it’s 50th Anniversary September 12 – 14 at the beautiful Four Seasons in Whistler.
 The video below celebrates 50 years of service to the Unionized Construction Industry in BC.

 On June 24th, Construction Labour Relations Association of BC held its 12th Annual Ben Backman Memorial Industry Leaders Golf Tournament, benefiting the Royal Columbian Hospital Foundation.
 Seen here is CLR’s President and CEO, Ken McCormack, presenting Donna McIntosh with a cheque in the amount of $21,000.
 Thanks to all who came out and supported this great event!

 CLR’s 50th AGM and Conference will be held September 12 – 14, 2019 at the beautiful Four Seasons Resort in Whistler, British Columbia.
-Registration is now open and is available online.
-Please click here for all of the details and online registration: 50th AGM and Conference Information.
+Online registration is now closed.
+Please contact Joleen Kaminski at 604-524-4911 or firstname.lastname@example.org.

 UPDATE AUG.
 15, 2019 – The room block at both the Four Seasons Resort Whistler and the Fairmont Chateau Whistler are both closed.
 There is room availability at the Pan Pacific Whistler Mountainside, a short walk to the Upper Village.
 For reservations call 604-905-2999, however there is no CLR room block.

 Eric Akelaitis, Chair of CLR’s Board of Directors, is pleased to announce that on April 8, 2019, Ken McCormack will join the Construction Labour Relations Association of BC as President and CEO, replacing Clyde Scollan, who will be retiring this September.